-Prerequisite: CIS 121
+Prerequisite: CIS 121 ♦ or CIS 250 ♦ Lecture: 2 hours

-Lecture: 4 hours

-Laboratory: 2 hours

-(course fee required)

-IAI: CS 913
+IAI: CS 914

-CIS 255♦ 3 credits

-Programming in C++
+CIS 255 ♦ Programming in C++

 A second course in the language constructs of C++.
 Abstract data types, files, sets and pointers are used in developing programs.
 Recursion and dynamic memory concepts are used in assignments involving text processing, lists, stacks, queues, trees and graphs.
 Searching and sorting techniques are discussed.